-regulations and that the belief must be reasonable."
+In Grant v.
+Dominion East Ohio Gas, 2004-SOX-63 (ALJ Mar.
+10, 2005), an ALJ explained that the complainant's belief "must be scrutinized under both subjective and objective standards, i.e., he must have actually believed the employer was in violation of the relevant laws or regulations and that the belief must be reasonable."
 Reasonableness is "determined on the basis of the knowledge available to a reasonable person in the circumstances with the employee's training and experience."
-The ALJ also explained that the mere fact that a company investigates a complaint does not establish that complainant had a reasonable belief of unlawful conduct.
+The ALJ also explained that the mere fact that the employer investigates a complaint does not establish that complainant had a reasonable belief of unlawful conduct.
 Additionally, the ALJ rejected plaintiff's expert testimony on the reasonableness of plaintiff's belief that fraud occurred.

 Applying these principles, in Lerbs v.
-Buca Di Beppo, Inc., 2004-SOX-8 (ALJ June 15, 2004), an ALJ granted the employer's motion for summary decision because the complainant, a "cash manager" for the restaurant, failed to show he engaged in protected activity, largely because he did not show he reasonably believed the employer engaged in illegal activity that misled investors or potential investors.
+Buca Di Beppo, Inc., 2004-SOX-8 (ALJ June 15, 2004), an ALJ granted the employer's motion for summary decision because the complainant, a "cash manager" for a restaurant, failed to show he engaged in protected activity, largely because he did not show he reasonably believed the employer engaged in illegal activity that misled investors or potential investors.
 The ALJ found that although the employee may have felt that certain practices "compromised the validity of the annual audit, which shareholders rely on to make investment decisions," he did not have an actual belief at the time of the complaint that the practice was illegal.
 The complainant also contended that the company inappropriately attempted to inflate the sales of one of its restaurants, which provided reduced-price lunches to employees at corporate headquarters, by increasing the prices of the lunches, thereby inflating its "same store sales" figures released to shareholders.
 The ALJ found that complainant failed to show it was reasonable to believe this practice was illegal, as "there is simply nothing unlawful or improper about a decision by Buca to adjust upward the amount it paid for employees' meals to bring the cost into line with the cost of meals for non-employee consumers."
-Id. at 13.